 Completed Ongoing Still to come

 TechEthos will identify present and potential ethical issues – such as privacy and gender bias – linked to our selected technologies, as well as the ethical principles and values that might be challenged by these new technologies and their impacts.

-We will ask researchers, innovators, as well as technology, ethical, legal and economic experts, to consider several future scenarios – including desirable, undesirable and unexpected consequences – for our selected technologies and provide their expertise regarding attitudes, proposals and solutions.
+We are asking researchers, innovators, as well as technology, ethical, legal and economic experts, to consider several future scenarios – including desirable, undesirable and unexpected consequences – for our selected technologies and provide their expertise regarding attitudes, proposals and solutions.